 4. Weather Underground

-Weather Underground is actually owned by the same company that owns The Weather Channel, which means you know you are getting the very best information every time.
+Weather Underground is owned by the same company that owns The Weather Channel, which means you know you get the very best information every time.

 You can get hourly and weekly forecasts like you do elsewhere, but the home screen isn’t as thorough or visually appealing as other apps.
 Here are some of the features you’ll find on Weather Underground: